What is God?

 Copyright 2022 by Bob Shutes

-What Exactly is the Hypostatic Union?
+What is the Hypostatic Union?

 Ask the average person on the street about the hypostatic union and you’ll be greeted with a blank stare.
 Is it a labor union and members pay dues?
 Perhaps it’s a group of specially trained workers who unionized for better pay and benefits like the AFL-CIO?
 Do they specialize in something to do with static electricity?
 Who knows?
 We scratch our heads and wonder.
 Can anyone can understand the hypostatic union?
 What exactly is the hypostatic union anyway?